 To work well, the recipe requires a small chicken — enough to feed three or four people and no more than that.
 The bird is roasted quickly at a high temperature for a relatively short time, which really does a nice job of crisping up the skin, while the grape stuffing keeps the meat moist and juicy.
 It’s really a fantastic way to cook chicken and I suspect would work well with game birds like quail or even Cornish game hens.by

 A short while ago, I paid my first visit to Brine, a relatively new restaurant that’s part of a small group with locations in Richmond, VA and the DC area.
 It’s a fantastic place, great food and great people.
 And while everything we ordered was superb, the star of the evening was the little bucket of warm dinner rolls, which had the texture of ordinary rolls but the dark crust and flavor of a soft pretzel.
 They were so good, in fact, I immediately set out to see if I could duplicate them.
 I especially wanted to make a bun size version for sandwiches.
 After a good deal of research, I learned that the secret to soft pretzel buns — both flavor and appearance — is a short bath in an alkaline bath right before baking.
 The results weren’t a perfect match for the rolls at Brine, they were so good I decided to feature them here.
+If you want to know the specific science why the alkaline does what it does, I found http://alkalinewaterfilterexperts.com/ph-booster-drops/ to be very resourceful.

 True soft pretzel dough is treated with a solution of water and (food grade) lye.
 The trouble is that lye in almost any form is pretty nasty stuff.
 Gloves and goggles are required for handling it, even when diluted in plenty of water.
 That’s not something I want to mess with, so I was happy to learn that a bath in boiling water with baking soda and sugar could get me close to the color and flavor I wanted.
 Baking the baking soda in 300F oven for an hour before dissolving in the boiling water enhances the effect somewhat.by